-In order to manage the broad range of sub-risk types underlying operational risk, the ORMF provides a set of tools and processes that apply to all operational risk types across the bank.
-These enable us to determine our operational risk profile in relation to our risk appetite for operational risk, to systematically identify operational risk themes and concentrations, and to define risk mitigating measures and priorities.
+To manage the broad range of sub-risk types underlying operational risk, the Operational Risk Management Framework provides a set of tools and processes that apply to all operational risk types across the bank.
+These enable the bank to determine its operational risk profile in relation to risk appetite for operational risk, to systematically identify operational risk themes and concentrations, and to define risk mitigating measures and priorities.

-In 2021, we further enhanced the management of operational risks by integrating and simplifying our risk management processes, by enhancing the bank;s central control inventory, and by strengthening our control activities conducted by both 1st LoD and 2nd LoD functions at various levels across the bank.
+In 2022, the bank continued to mature the management of operational risks by further integrating and simplifying the risk management processes, by enhancing the bank's central control inventory, by upgrading systems to capture and analyse operational risk loss events, by enhancing governance around risk appetite, and by strengthening our control activities conducted by both 1st LoD and 2nd LoD functions at various levels across the bank.

-Loss data collection: We collect, categorize and analyse data on internal and relevant external operational risk events (with a P&L impact $\geq \in 10,000$) in a timely manner.
-Material operational risk events trigger clearly defined lessons learned and read-across analyses, which are performed in the 1st LoD in close collaboration between business partners, risk control and other infrastructure functions.
+Loss data collection: Data on internal and relevant external operational risk events (with a P&L impact ≥ €10,000) is independently validated a in a timely manner.
+Material operational risk events trigger clearly defined lessons learned and read across analyses, which are performed in the 1st LoD in close collaboration between business partners, risk control and other infrastructure functions.
 Lessons learned reviews analyse the reasons for significant operational risk events, identify their root causes, and document appropriate remediation actions to reduce the likelihood of their reoccurrence.
-Read across reviews take the conclusions of the lessons learned review exist in other areas of the bank, even if they have not yet resulted in problems.
+Read across reviews take the conclusions of the lessons learned process and seek to analyse whether similar risks and control weaknesses identified in a lessons learned review exist in other areas of the bank, even if they have not yet resulted in problems.
 This allows preventative actions to be undertaken.
-In 2021, we continued work on the multiyear initiative to implement a performant and modular event management platform.
-During phase 1 we continue to work on optimizing the user experience and convenience of the platform.
+In 2022, the bank implemented a new system (Event Management Application 'EMApp') for capturing and managing operational risk events to replace dbIRS.
+The historical data on loss events has been migrated from dbIRS to EMApp, and its completeness and potential impacts on the operational risk model were tested and documented.